Biden Nabs More Delegates in 'Mini Super Tuesday' Voting

 “No matter who you vote for, no matter which side, it’s important that we have our voices heard in our community,” Lucas, a Democrat, said on the video.

 Early results showed Biden winning Mississippi and Missouri’s combined 104 delegates on Tuesday night, as well as Michigan’s 125 delegates.
+In Washington state, with 89 delegates, Sanders had a narrow lead with 66% of the votes counted.
 In North Dakota, where 14 delegates are up for grabs, Sanders was ahead by 13%, with 10% of the vote counted.
-Still hanging in the balance are Washington state with 89 delegates, and Idaho and its 20 delegates.
+In the race for Idaho’s 20 delegates, Biden was ahead by nearly 10% with 20% of votes counted.

 Next up after Tuesday’s votes will be the primary in Ohio, followed by one in Florida.